ibericode/mailchimp-for-wordpress/readme.txt

 = 3.0 - November 23, 2015 =

-This is a total revamp of the plugin with tons of improvements & bug fixes.
-For a quick overview of the changes, please [read this](https://mc4wp.com/blog/whats-new-in-mailchimp-for-wordpress-the-big-three-o/).
+Version 3.0 a total revamp of the plugin.
+For a quick overview of the changes, please [read this post on our blog](https://mc4wp.com/blog/whats-new-in-mailchimp-for-wordpress-the-big-three-o/).

-Before upgrading, please go through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) as some (more advanced things) have changed.
+Before upgrading, please go through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) as some things have changed.

 **Breaking Changes**

-- Captcha fields using `{captcha}` are now handled by the [Captcha add-on plugin](https://wordpress.org/plugins/mc4wp-captcha/)
+- Captcha fields: `{captcha}` field is now handled by the [Captcha add-on plugin](https://wordpress.org/plugins/mc4wp-captcha/).
-- The syntax for dynamic form variable `{data_NAME}` is now `{data key="NAME"}`
+- New dynamic content tags syntax: `{data_NAME}` is now `{data key="NAME"}`
-- Client-side event binding `jQuery(document).on('subscribe.mc4wp','.mc4wp-form', function(){ ... })` is now `mc4wp.forms.on('subscribed', function(form) { ... })`
+- Event binding: `jQuery(document).on('subscribe.mc4wp','.mc4wp-form', function(){ ... })` is now `mc4wp.forms.on('subscribed', function(form) { ... })`

-**Fixes**

-- Fixed all filter & action hook inconsistencies.
+- Removed integrations: MultiSite & bbPress.

 **Improvements**

-- New form editor with syntax highlighting, more advanced field options & better visual feedback
+- New form editor with syntax highlighting, more advanced field options & better visual feedback.
 - Better support for MailChimp `address` fields.
-- Better support for choice fields (eg groupings, list choice & country fields)
+- Better support for choice fields (eg groupings, list choice & country fields).
-- Fields marked as `required` are now _really_ required.
+- All fields marked as `required` are now validated server-side as well (instead of just MailChimp required fields).
 - All integrations have their own settings page now.
+- Events Manager: checkbox is now automatically added to booking forms.
-- Tons of usability & accessibility improvements
+- Tons of usability & accessibility improvements.
-- Introduced various new filter & action hooks for improved extensibility.
-- Behind the scenes code improvements: improved memory usage, 200+ new unit tests & better usage of various best practices.
+- Tons of code improvements: improved memory usage, 100+ new unit tests & better usage of various best practices.
+- The [premium plugin](https://mc4wp.com/) is now an add-on of this plugin.

 **Additions**

+- New "Preview Form" option, showing unsaved form changes.
+- Integrations can now be "implicit", thus no longer showing a checkbox option to visitors.
 - New JavaScript API, replacing jQuery event hooks.
+- Ninja Forms integration
+- Introduced various new filter & action hooks, please see the new [code reference for developers](http://developer.mc4wp.com/) for more information.

 = 2.3.16 - October 14, 2015 =